jbellsey/redux-model-utils/README.md

     return state;
 }
 ```
-Here we've used our `copy()` function to duplicate the state.
-This uses
+Here we've used our `cloneAndMerge()` function to duplicate the state and merge
+in the new location value.

+The merge operation uses
 [deep-assign](https://github.com/sindresorhus/deep-assign), which is a smarter
 version of `Object.assign()`.
 The latter (and all polyfills) will clobber the entire
 `preferences` object, so if you had other keys, they would be lost when the user only wanted
 to set the location.
 The `deep-assign` library solves that problem, which is why
-it's provided as a helper in this library.
+it's used as a helper in this library.

 But you still have the verbosity problem.
 If you prefer the longer version, go for it.